 Mezzo-Soprano Emily Fons has made several exciting role and company debuts in recent seasons that have set her apart as a versatile, powerful, and engaging performer.
 Ms. Fons was hailed by Opera News as one of opera’s rising stars and one of the best singing actresses of her generation, and received a Grammy nomination for her work on Jennifer Higdon’s Cold Mountain.

 Ms. Fons has been lauded for her virtuosic abilities in Baroque and Bel Canto repertoire, her winning portrayals of opera’s traditional “trouser roles”, and the dramatic commitment and musicality she brings to modern works.
-In the past few seasons Ms. Fons has sung with The Berlin Philharmonic, The Santa Fe Opera, Lyric Opera of Chicago, The International Händel Festspiele, the Cleveland Orchestra, Dallas Opera, San Diego Opera, Opera Omaha, Boston Lyric Opera, the Florentine Opera, Madison Opera, Opéra de Lille, the Ongaku-Juku Festival, the Los Angeles Philharmonic, Opera Theatre of Saint Louis, and The Seattle Opera.
+In the past few seasons Ms. Fons has sung with Canadian Opera Company, Seattle Opera, The Berlin Philharmonic, The Santa Fe Opera, Lyric Opera of Chicago, The International Händel Festspiele, the Cleveland Orchestra, Dallas Opera, San Diego Opera, Opera Omaha, Boston Lyric Opera, the Florentine Opera, Madison Opera, Opéra de Lille, the Ongaku-Juku Festival, the Los Angeles Philharmonic, and Opera Theatre of Saint Louis.

-Ms. Fons will take on the title role in Monteverdi’s The Coronation of Poppea with Opera Theatre of St. Louis in June of 2019.
-The 2019/20 season continues with a return to the Atlanta Opera for the title role in Rossini’s La Cenerentola and a return to the Canadian Opera Company for the role of Hänsel in a new production of Humperdinck’s Hänsel und Gretel.
+Ms. Fons took on the title role in Monteverdi’s The Coronation of Poppea with Opera Theatre of St. Louis in June of 2019.
+The 2019/20 season continued with a return to the Atlanta Opera for the title role in Rossini’s La Cenerentola and a return to the Canadian Opera Company for the role of Hänsel in a new production of Humperdinck’s Hänsel und Gretel.

 In the summer of 2018 Ms. Fons made her company debut with the highly acclaimed Haymarket Opera Company in Chicago.
 Ms. Fons sang the title role in Cesti’s Orontea.
 In the 2017/18 season Ms. Fons also returned to the Cleveland Orchestra as the mezzo-soprano soloist in the Mozart Requiem, and made her company debut with Opera North Carolina reprising the role of Ruby Thewes in Jennifer Higdon’s Grammy nominated opera Cold Mountain.
 Ms. Fons created the role of Ruby in the opera’s premiere at the Santa Fe Opera in 2015.
 Ms. Fons made a successful role and company debut with Kentucky Opera as Sister Helen Prejean in Jake Heggie’s Dead Man Walking, and appeared in Mendelssohn’s A Midsummer Night’s Dream with the Los Angeles Philharmonic, followed by performances as the title role in Ravel’s L’enfant et les Sortilèges, first with the Berlin Philharmonic, and then in Japan as part of the Seiji Ozawa Music Academy in Tokyo, Kyoto, and Nagoya.
 Ms. Fons had the honor of premiering art songs by James Stephenson on a recital at the Polish Center of Wisconsin, and performing for the second time Kathleen Ginther’s “The River Merchant’s Wife” which she premiered with the Southern Illinois University concert choir and wind ensemble at Orchestra Hall in Chicago in 2011.